Short answer, hell yes!

 I got in touch and made an appointment see her for the same day, which I was very excited about!
 She welcomed me into her home, made me a cup of tea and we made our way up to her home salon which was bright, elegant and very comfortable.

-We went over what I was expecting from the treatment – which was for fuller natural looking brows, what will happen during the procedure and all the small print.
-I agreed to have them done the same evening so we didn’t do a patch test and I signed a waiver regarding this, but I would of course recommend you do this first to ensure you’re not allergic to the inks they use etc.
+We went over what I was expecting from the treatment – which was for fuller natural looking brows.
+Discussed what will happen during the procedure and all the small print.
+I agreed to have them done the same evening so we didn’t do a patch test and I signed a waiver regarding this.
+I would of course recommend you do this first to ensure you’re not allergic to the inks they use etc.

 To shorten this section I’ll give you a quick I’ll give you a quick bullet point breakdown of what the whole process entails: